Finesse/MicroDB/README.md

 ## Known problems

-* `insertGetId` doesn't return the inserted row identifier for SQL server and Postgres.
+* `insertGetId` doesn't return the inserted row identifier for SQL Server and Postgres.

 Make a pull request or an issue if you need a problem to be fixed.